Fleri Farm - Haiti

 • A nursery grows out trees and shrubs for use on the property’s many food forests.

-• A soccer field is installed in the north filed across the street from a popular church and
+• A soccer field is installed in the north field across the street from a popular church and

 community centre.
 A small basketball court is also planned.